charliecalvert/CloudNotes/Assignments/Prog272Final2016.md

 **Figure03**: _Bootswatch Darkly Theme._

-## Core Files
+## Settings

+To help you get started using database in your app, let's add the ability to track some settings in MongoDB.

-Some key files and commands:
+Some key files and commands involved in implementing the settings page and its link to MongoDB:

-- models/renewables.js
+- models/settings.js
 - routes/connect.js
 - routes/all-mongo.js
 - public/javascript/database.js